cardpay/magento-plugin/README.md

 Unlimint Magento 2 plugin allows merchants to make payments and refunds (credit memos) using the Magento 2 platform.

-Also, for preauthorized payments plugin supports cancellation (void) and capture of the payment.
+Also, for preauthorised payments  the plugin supports cancellation (void) transactions and capturing of the payments.

 ### Requirements

-Unlimint Magento 2 plugin is open-source and supports:
+Unlimint’s Magento 2 plugin is an open-source and supports:

 * Magento Open Source 2.4.2, 2.4.3
 * PHP 7.x according to official [Magento 2 specification ](https://devdocs.magento.com/guides/v2.4/install-gde/system-requirements.html)

 ### Supported payment methods

-- Bank Card (Credit Card)
+- Bank сard (Credit Card)
 - Boleto

 ## Installation

-Installation process will explain how to install the Magento 2 plugin via command lines mentioned below:
+The installation process will explain how to install the Magento 2 plugin, detailed below:

 1. Download the latest version of Magento 2 plugin from Unlimint's Github [repository](https://github.com/cardpay/magento-plugin)